 Course Outline

-This outlines all classroom and field trip sessions.
+This page outlines the classroom topics and field trips covered in the course.
 There will be other optional class and WAC events along the way, but they are not included here.
 Refer to the Schedule for specific dates.
 Do the reading before class to get the most out of it.

 Students: You will need to log into whatever account you use in the google group to access the slides.